purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/correlation.md

+# Correlation

-# Understanding Correlation
+## Understanding Correlation

-We can quantify the strength of the relationship with correlation.
-In other words, these data, with a relatively weak relationship, have a small correlation value, and the data with a moderate relationship have a moderate correlation value and the data with a  strong relationship have a relatively large correlation value.
-The maximum value for correlation is 1.
+Correlation quantifies the strength of relationships between variables.
+It ranges from -1 (strong negative relationship) to +1 (strong positive relationship).

+### Key Concepts

+- **Correlation Value**: Indicates the strength of the relationship.
+  - Small Value: Weak relationship.
+  - Moderate Value: Moderate relationship.
+  - Large Value: Strong relationship.
+- **Maximum Correlation**: The value of 1 indicates a perfect positive linear relationship.
 Correlation = 1 is when a straight line with a positive slope can go though the centre of every data point.
 That means if someone gave us a value for gene x, then we would guess that gene Y had a value in a very very narrow range.

-Note: Correlation does not depend on the scale of the data.
-In fact, I intentionally omitted putting numbers on the axes because they do not affect correlation at all.
-In other words, regardless of the scale of the data, correlation = 1 when a straight line with a positive slope can go through all of the data.
-That means that correlation can equal 1 when the slope is large and when the slope is small.
-Note: when a straight line with positive slope goes through the data, correlation = 1 regardless of how much data we have.
-For example, if only had 2 data points, then we can draw a straight line with a positive slope by just connecting the two dots and then correlation = 1 and that makes the relationship appear strong but we should not have any confidence in predictions made with this line because we have so little data.
+- **Scale Independence**: Correlation does not depend on the scale of data.
+- **P-Value**: A measure of confidence in the correlation.
+A small p-value indicates a low probability of the observed correlation occurring by chance.

+## Scale Independence in Correlation

+### Key Principle

+- Correlation is independent of the data scale.
+This means that the actual numerical values or units of the data do not affect the correlation coefficient.

+### Characteristics of Correlation

+- **Correlation = 1**: Achieved when a straight line with a positive slope can pass through all data points.
+  - **Slope Variability**: This condition holds true regardless of whether the slope of the line is steep or gentle.
+  - **Data Scale Irrelevance**: The scale of the data does not influence this correlation value.

+### Data Quantity and Correlation

+- **Impact of Data Quantity**: The amount of data impacts the confidence in the correlation, but not the correlation value itself.
+  - **Example of Minimal Data**: With just two data points, drawing a straight line with a positive slope will result in a correlation of 1.
+However, this high correlation should be interpreted with caution due to the limited data.

+### Caution with Small Data Sets

+- **Limited Data Interpretation**: A high correlation value (like 1) derived from a very small dataset may not be reliable for making predictions or inferences.
+More data points generally provide a more robust basis for correlation analysis.

 To understand why we should have low confidence in correlations made with a small datasets, is because the probability that wen can draw a straight line through the same number of randomly placed points gets smaller and smaller with each additional point.
 When we’re talking about correlation, we’re only talking about using straight lines.
 For correlation, a p-value tells us the probability that randomly drawn dots will result in a similarly strong relationship, or stronger.
 Thus, the smaller the p-value, the more confidence we have in the predictions we make with the line.
 In this case, the p-value is crazy small(2.2x10^-16) which means that the probability of random data creating a similarly strong, or stronger relationship is crazy small(2.2x10^-16).

 <img src="p-value.png" width="450" height="300" alt="p-value">